The Best of Everything

 Ruth Harriet Louise and Hollywood Glamour Photography (R. Dance/B. Robertson; 2002 University of California Press.
 This book has been most useful in helping to date the photos on the site from the 1920s and 1930s.)

-The Best of Everything debuted in the Spring of 2004 at a mere 40 MB in size!
-In the nearly 10 years since then, it's expanded to something close to 1 GB!
+The Best of Everything debuted in the Spring of 2004 at a mere 40 MB in size.
+In the 16 years since then, it's expanded more than 50 times its original size.
 Anything you'd like to donate to The Best of Everything to help cover site costs would be greatly appreciated.
 Contributions received will be used to cover site maintenance and growth, and to keep the site ad-free.

 Thanks, always, for your support.

 Per the Fair Use Clause of Section 107 of the amended Copyright Act of 1976 (17 USC Section 107), images and text on this site are intended solely for non-profit educational purposes, to provide researchers and general readers with information about Joan Crawford's life and career.
 (A "joancrawfordbest.com" watermark on a photo here does not imply ownership of the photo.
 I have placed the watermark on some photos to prevent them from being copied and used elsewhere for commercial purposes.
 To reiterate: This site is a noncommercial, nonprofit site, with all information provided for educational purposes only.)

 Sources, both photo and text, have been credited when known.
 If you're the owner of any unintentionally uncredited information, I'll gladly add a credit upon request.
 (See e-mail link in the "About" section above.)
 My original text (such as the Biography and Encyclopedia entries) is Copyright © 2004 - 2020 by Stephanie Jones.
 All rights reserved.